Michigan State vs. Butler College Basketball Predictions & Picks - November 17

 Michigan State Performance Insights

-- Last season, Michigan State was 191st in college basketball offensively (70.9 points scored per game) and 112th defensively (67.9 points allowed).
+- On offense, Michigan State was the 191st-ranked squad in college basketball (70.9 points per game) last year.
+Defensively, it was 112th (67.9 points conceded per game).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.